lambdalife/holland/README.md

 ### Installing

-Holland is available via on the Python Package Index (PyPI) and can be installed with:
+Holland is available via the [Python Package Index (PyPI)](https://pypi.org/project/holland/) and can be installed with:

 ```shell
 pip install holland